 EU includes the 27 EU countries, as well as Switzerland, Norway, Iceland, the UK, Iceland, Norway, Réunion Island, Guadeloupe, French Guiana, Martinique, Mayotte, Saint-Martin, the Azores, Madeira and the Canary Islands.
 It does not include the Faroe Islands, the Isle of Man and the Channel Islands.

-So a delayed St Petersburg Russia to Phoenix flight qualifies, regardless of the airline.
+So a delayed St Petersburg Russia to the USA flight qualifies, regardless of the airline.
 However, a New York to Paris flight, you are entitled to compensation flying Finnair or Air France, but not on Emirates.

 For more details, check out the EU Airline Compensation Rights page.